aboever/aboever/README.md

 My research is focused on aquatic redox chemistry in freshwater and marine systems.
 I am most interested in how changes to the redox state of sediments (i.e., subsurface fluids) and water column effect important biogeochemical processes (e.g., microbial respiratory pathways, carbon transformations, and contaminant mobility).

+### Future additions:
+# continuing with above dialogue
+Each of these examples has implications for our health and the health of the planet:
+Changes to the redox state are often under hydrologic control and are triggered by rain events.
+# Introduce project examples

 I'll be adding more info soon!

 <!--